How to Identify and Pick Top Quality Dog Treats

 If you do not already read the label of every food item you consider buying, get in the habit!
 Most of the information you need to know in order to determine the product’s quality is legally required to appear on the label.

-What to look for
+What to Look for in Dog Treats

 We suggest that you start with the ingredients list.
 Ingredients are listed on the label by weight; there is more of the first ingredient on the list present in the treat than the second ingredient, and so on.
 (One exception: If equal amounts - by weight - of different ingredients are present, the manufacturer can list those ingredients in any order; that is, as long as they are still in order relative to the other ingredients).
 The first few ingredients on the list are the most significant; since they comprise the majority of the content, they should be especially high in quality.

 What constitutes quality in a pet food ingredient?
 Actually, the same attributes that indicate quality in human food denote quality in pet food.
 Top-quality ingredients are as fresh, pure, and minimally processed as possible; whole food ingredients are better than by-products or food “fractions.”
 For example, “wheat” is better than “wheat flour.”
-“Wheat flour” is than “wheat bran and wheat germ.”
+“Wheat flour” is better than “wheat bran and wheat germ.”
 The more highly processed and reconstituted an ingredient is, the more opportunities it has for adulteration and contamination, and the more nutrients it loses.

 It stands to reason that the freshest ingredients available to U.S. food makers will be grown in the U.S. While some manufacturers argue that their oversight of foreign ingredient providers is reliable, we strongly prefer domestic ingredient sources.
 The only exception may be those ingredients that are near-impossible to obtain from U.S. sources, such as free-range, organic venison.
 Even so, if we found a treat that contained domestically sourced free-range, organic venison, we’d favor it over a product containing free-range, organic venison from New Zealand.